ls1intum/Artemis/README.md

 ## Exercise Workflow

-Conducting a programming exercise consists of 7 steps distributed among instructor, \system{} and students:
+Conducting a programming exercise consists of 7 steps distributed among the instructor, ArTEMiS and students:

 1. **Instructor prepares exercise:** Set up a repository containing the exercise code and test cases, build instructions on the CI server, and configures the exercise in ArTEMiS.
 2. **Student starts exercise:** Click on start exercise on ArTEMiS which automatically generates a copy of the repository with the exercise code and configures a build plan accordingly.